whiskotangee/DSLRNet/README.md

 Credits
 -------

 - This project is an extension/rewrite of the [Diablo Style Loot Remastered (Alpha 3.1)](https://www.nexusmods.com/eldenring/mods/3498) by CornflakeRush.
+Some code inspriation was taken from that mod and integrated here.
 - Special thanks to the [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) project to enable interactions with souls games files.
 - Extra special thanks to the fine people at the ?ServerName? discord server and the [souls modding wiki](http://soulsmodding.wikidot.com/tutorial:main) for having a searchable wealth of knowledge on how this stuff works